 I'm pretty pleased with the results - both in using a text print for a background fabric and in the quilting (I think I accomplished the loose and flowing look I was hoping for ;o).

-It's Friday, so I'm linking up my finish
+It's also Friday, so I'm linking up my finish with Amanda Jean's Finish-it-up Fridays!

 I've got family travelling here to spend the weekend with us, so I'm off to finish getting ready for our house guests.
 I'm looking forward to enjoying a weekend with extended family and want to wish you a lovely weekend as well.